Compassionate,

 About The Practice

-Dandelion Root Mental Health Counseling was created as a space where women can show up fully as themselves, be it messy, hopeful, exhausted, determined, and know they will be met with care, understanding, and respect for the wisdom they carry from their roots.
+Dandelion Root Mental Health Counseling was created as a space where people can show up fully as themselves, whether they feel messy, hopeful, exhausted, determined, or uncertain, and know they will be met with compassion, curiosity, and deep respect for the wisdom they carry from their roots.

 Stephanie Pagan, LMHC-D